BAD CREDIT | NO CREDIT | EVICTIONS | FORECLOSURES – ALL ACCEPTED!

 A broken lease or landlord debt is considered the same thing.
 We live in a computerized age that tracks nearly everything we purchase.
 This is why it can be so challenging to find an apartment or house that takes broken leases.
 Cash is rarely used to make major purchases such as leasing an apartment.
 After a landlord or apartment lease debt is reported to three major credit bureaus it will stay on the credit bureaus for 7 years or even longer.
-The names of the three credit bureaus are Equifax, Experian and Transunion.
+The names of the three credit bureaus are Equifax, Experian, and Transunion.
 Each credit bureau offers one free annual credit report.
 All three are easily accessible on the internet.
 Let us help you find apartments that work with broken leases